Presented by: Sebastian Bruno, Lucas Rodrigues (Ops Manager), and Raul Ospina (Marketing Manager) — Right Rudder Marketing

 Sit with that for a minute.
 A school converting at 4% on the same paid traffic as a school converting at 12% is leaving two-thirds of its potential cohort on the table — every month, forever, until they fix it.

 Most flight schools we audit are well below the median.
-Not because they’re bad businesses, but because their websites were built like brochures: a list of services, a few hangar photos, a phone number at the top, and a “Contact Us” form at the bottom.
+Not because they are bad businesses, but because their websites were built like brochures: a list of services, a few hangar photos, a phone number at the top, and a “Contact Us” form at the bottom.
 That worked in 1995.
 It does not work now.

 A modern flight school website has one job: turn a curious visitor into a booked discovery flight.
 Every other goal — brand awareness, blog traffic, instructor recognition, the page about your shop dog — is secondary.